-From this perspective it’s easy to see how attempting to grapple with the enormous body of works that make up Hindu scripture, and that there isn’t one single tome that can be called a ‘Hindu Bible’, can be daunting.
-But what I’ve never understood, though, is how even some of the best trained academics in the West and some of the ttading textbook publishers, so often present our most sacred texts in ways that are so dramatically out of touch with how Hindus, Hindu spiritual leaders, and Hindu scholars, themselves interpret them.
+From this perspective it’s easy to see how attempting to grapple with the enormous body of works that make up Hindu sacred knowledge, and that there isn’t one single tome that can be called a ‘Hindu Bible,’ can be daunting.
+But what I’ve never understood, though, is how even some of the best trained academics in the West and some of the leading textbook publishers, so often present our most sacred texts in ways that are so dramatically out of touch with how Hindus, Hindu spiritual leaders, and Hindu scholars, themselves interpret them.

-You’d think that in the second decade of the twenty-first century colonial-era misconceptions about Hindu beliefs, practices, and history would have been eliminated from our educational materials.
+You’d think that in the second decade of the twenty-first century, racist, colonial-era misconceptions about Hindu beliefs, practices, and history would have been eliminated from our educational materials.
 Sadly that’s not the case.

 To understand just how poor many textbook presentations of Hindu scriptures can be, let me first outline how they are categorized and what they contain.

 Hindu scripture encompasses all of the human experience

 Hindu scripture is made up of two groups: Shruti and Smriti.
 Critically important is that while Shruti texts are considered timeless truths, Smriti texts are timely—that is, they are intended to be used and (re)interpreted based on context.